TadiT7/treble_experimentations_wiki/Nokia-1.md

 * Bluetooth:

-Works, tethering not tested.
+Works, FTP file transfer doesn't work with files like APK (content not supported) but files like JPG works, tethering works.

 * Wi-Fi:

-Tethering is broken (Probably will make modem fucked up)
+Tethering is broken (Probably will make modem fucked up).

 * USB: